alan-turing-institute/AutisticaCitizenScience/project-management/Technical Docs/translatable-platform.md

 You must also ensure it is a valid as per [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

+Run the command: `python manage.py makemessages -l '<Country Code>'`

+This creates the `.po` file which can be found in `locale/<Country Code>/LOCALE_MESSAGES/django.po`

+It also conveniently generates translation messages it finds in templates and classes - ready for the msgstr to be populated.

 # How to compile translations

+Translations need to be compiled before Django can utilise them.

+This is done by running the following command:

+`python manage.py compilemessages`

+Which generates a `.mo` binary file in the same location as the `.po`.

 # How to make use of the translations